Expensify/react-native-x-draggable-list/README.md

 # Deploying

-This repo automatically publishes to NPM when PRs are merged to main.
+This repo automatically publishes to NPM when PRs are merged to the main.

 ## Contributing

 Right now, contributions to this library are done under https://github.com/Expensify/App.
-Please refer to that repo and all it's guidelines for contributing.
+Please refer to that repo and all its guidelines for contributing.

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.